jankorichter/imo-vmdb/docs/db.rst

 Magnitudes
 **********

-The ``magnitude`` table contains all rate observations.
+The ``magnitude`` table contains all magnitude observations.
 All of these observations are associated with the ``obs_session`` table.
 A meteor shower (``shower``) is not provided if it is an observation of sporadic meteors or no meteor shower has been associated.
 There are no observations in this table where no meteors were observed.

 * ``id`` unique identifier of the magnitude observation,